flumi3/speech-emotion-recognition/README.md

 # Installation

-If you are interested in testing the speech recognition scenario hands on (hearing the audio samples, recognizing your own spoken emotion, etc.), just follow this small installation guide.
+If you are interested in trying out the speech emotion recognition interactively (hearing the audio samples, recognizing your own spoken emotion, etc.), just follow this small installation guide.

 <br>